abbradar/netwire/README.md

 A value of this type is called a *wire* and represents a *reactive* value of type $b$, that is a value that may change over time.
 It may depend on a reactive value of type $a$.
-In a sense a wire is a function from a reactive value of type $a$ to a reactive value of type $b$.
+In a sense a wire is a function from a reactive value of type $a$ to a reactive value of type $b$, so whenever you see something of type `Wire s e m a b` your mind should draw an arrow from $a$ to $b$.
 In FRP terminology a reactive value is called a *behavior*.

 A constant reactive value can be constructed using `pure`: